|

 became apparent that the gallery top ring was of a greater circumference

-of the explosion effect.
+than the base.
+This is probably what had caused most of the explosion effect.
 I didn't want to remove original wood by

 drilling out a whole new series of top ring holes.
 Instead I adjusted